mjfrigaard/katacoda-scenarios/1-wrangle-data-in-r/step1.md

 install.packages("tidyverse")
 ```

 Load the package with the `library()` function.

 ```
 library(tidyverse)
 ```

-R is an object-oriented and functional programming language.
-That means it's made up of objects and functions.
+R is an object-oriented and functional programming language, which means it's made up of objects and functions.
 When we load data into R, we're creating a data object.
 In order to do things to this data object (manipulate, analyze, visualize, model, etc.), we'll need to use functions.

 ### Using functions